Ryan Mallett

-Ryan Michael Mallett (June 5, 1988 – June 27, 2023) was an American professional football quarterback who played in the National Football League (NFL) for the New England Patriots, Houston Texans, and Baltimore Ravens.
+Ryan Michael Mallett (June 5, 1988 – June 27, 2023) was an American professional football quarterback who played in the National Football League (NFL) for seven seasons.
+Following one season with the Michigan Wolverines, he played college football for the Arkansas Razorbacks, receiving two consecutive second-team All-SEC honors between 2009 and 2010.
+Mallett was selected in the third round of the 2011 NFL draft by the New England Patriots, where he spent his first three seasons, and was a member of the Houston Texans and Baltimore Ravens during his final four.

-Mallett played college football for the Michigan Wolverines and Arkansas Razorbacks.
-While with Arkansas, he was a two-time, second-team all-conference selection in the Southeastern Conference (SEC).
-He was selected by the Patriots in the third round of the 2011 NFL draft.
-After his playing career, Mallett served as the head football coach at White Hall High School in White Hall, Arkansas.

 Early life

 Mallett was born in Batesville, Arkansas.
 His father, Jim, was a high school teacher and football coach and mother, Debbie, was a teacher.
 He had an older sister, Lauren.
 He became friends with Will Middlebrooks when they met in a football camp in the seventh grade.

 Mallett graduated from Texas High School in Texarkana, and was ranked as the No. 2 quarterback and No. 4 overall player in the nation by Rivals.com.
 He was also the Gatorade Player of the Year in Texas in 2006.
 Mallett participated in the U.S. Army All-American Bowl in 2007 and won the Glenn Davis Army Award as the best player on the West team.
 He chose to play at Michigan over numerous Power 5 offers.